The International School of Stavanger is pleased to offer academic merit scholarships for high school (videregående) applicants and students.

 WHO CAN APPLY?

-This scholarship will be given to one boy and one girl.
+The Linda and Len Duevel scholarships will typically be given to one boy and one girl.
 These are full (100%) academic merit scholarships covering grades 10, 11 and 12.
 They are available for students seeking admission into grade 10 at ISS (Norwegian VG1 equivalent) and who are not currently ISS students.
 Students of any citizenship who are Greater Stavanger Region residents are welcome to apply.

-As ISS is currently in its 50th academic year, a limited number of 50th Year/Golden Anniversary Partial Scholarships - 50% academic merit scholarships - are available for students joining our two-year IB Diploma Programme in August 2016.
-The 50th Year/Golden Anniversary Scholarships are for students who are not currently studying at ISS and seeking admission to the IB Diploma Programme in grade 11 (Norwegian VG2 equivalent) for the 2016-17 academic year.
+A limited number of Golden Anniversary Partial Scholarships – 50% academic merit scholarships – are available for students joining our two-year IB Diploma Programme in August 2017.
+The Golden Anniversary Scholarships are for students who are not currently studying at ISS and seeking admission to the IB Diploma Programme in grade 11 (Norwegian VG2 equivalent) for the 2017-18 academic year.
 Students of any citizenship who are residents of the Greater Stavanger Region are welcome to apply.

 WHAT DOES THE SCHOLARSHIP INCLUDE?